KWR-Water/sutra2/docs/source/tutorial_analytical.rst

 Step 3: View the Substance class (Optional)
 ===========================================
-You can retrieve the default substance parameters used to calculate the removal in the SubstanceTransport class.
+You can retrieve the default substance parameters used to calculate the removal in the Transport class.
 The data are stored in a dictionary

 .. ipython:: python

-    test_substance = Substance(substance_name='benzene')
+    test_substance = TR.Substance(substance_name='benzene')
     test_substance.substance_dict

-Step 4: Run the SubstanceTransport class
+Step 4: Run the Transport class
 ========================================
-To calculate the removal and the steady-state concentration in each zone, create a concentration object by running the SubstanceTransport class with the phreatic_well object and specifying the OMP (or pathogen) of interest.
+To calculate the removal and the steady-state concentration in each zone, create a concentration object by running the Transport class with the phreatic_well object and specifying the OMP (or pathogen) of interest.

 In this example we use benzene.
 First we create the object and view the substance properties:

 .. ipython:: python

-    phreatic_concentration = SubstanceTransport(well = phreatic_well, substance = 'benzene')
+    phreatic_concentration = TR.Transport(well = phreatic_well, substance = 'benzene')
     phreatic_concentration.removal_parameters
     # or via 'substance.substance_dict' ('default database parameters only', if available)
     phreatic_concentration.substance.substance_dict